-Webhooks are a tool Stripe uses to notify your site of account events.
-Although webhooks can be used for many purposes, they are especially important when using subscriptions, where most activity occurs asynchronously and behind the scenes.
+Stripe sends notifications to your app using webhooks.
+Although webhooks can be used for many purposes, they are especially important when using subscriptions, where most activity occurs asynchronously.

 To use webhooks with your subscriptions:

 - Follow the general webhooks guide to create your webhook endpoint and configure it in your Stripe account.

 - Test your webhook endpoint to confirm that it's working.

 As subscriptions are an automatically recurring process, most subscription activity is triggered by Stripe: the generation of invoices, attempted payment on invoices, and cancellation of subscriptions due to failed payment.
 For each of these events—and more—you’ll likely want to take steps on your site.

 Four common uses of webhooks with subscriptions include:

 - Handling invoice payment failures